About Seniors Outdoors!

 Retail Shopping Discounts

-Seniors Outdoors! members receive a 10% discount on regularly-priced merchandise at the following retailers: Backcountry Experience, Brown’s Shoe Fit, Gardenswartz, Pine Needle Mountaineering, and Spaah Shop.
+Seniors Outdoors! members receive a 10% discount on regularly-priced merchandise at the following retailers: Backcountry Experience, Gardenswartz, Pine Needle Mountaineering, Mountain Hyperbarics (massage therapy and hyperbaric oxygen therapy), and Spaah Shop.
+You get a $10 discount at Brown’s Shoe Fit and Brown’s Sport Shoe.
 Just tell the merchant you are an SO! member.

 Seniors Outdoors! is an unincorporated non-profit association under Title 7 Article 30 and other applicable statues of Colorado law.
 The club is governed by Bylaws that were approved by membership vote and originally adopted in July 2008.
 The Board of Directors meets quarterly and manages club business and finances.
 Board positions and procedures are outlined in the Procedure Manual.
 Board meeting minutes are available upon request from the Secretary, and financial statements are available from the Treasurer.
 You can view Board Meeting Decision Logs.